byronwong/JS-consolidate/08-Scope-Closures.md

   // solution
   // Here we are creating an IIFE function which creates it's own instance
-  // of num (pass by value), the IIFE returns the function to be invoked elem.addEventListener('click', (function(numCopy) {
+  // of num (pass by value), the IIFE returns the function to be invoked

+  // UPDATE ES6 we can use let here and as it is block scope num will not jump out
+  // of the braces
+  elem.addEventListener('click', (function(numCopy) {
     return function() {
       alert(numCopy)